bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <span class="badge badge-info small">ENHANCED in 2.0.0-rc.28</span>

-Filtering, when used, is applied by default to the **original items** array data. `b-table` provides several optios for how data is filtered.
+Filtering, when used, is applied by default to the **original items** array data. `b-table` provides several options for how data is filtered.

 It is currently not possible to filter based on result of formatting via [scoped field slots](#scoped-field-slots).